aarcher07/Predictive-Modeling-with-scikit-learn/README.md

 To achieve the objectives and get the above outcomes we divided the material into 11 sections.
 In each section we introduce the concepts, explain how to use them in scikit-learn and practice what we learned.

-First day the following notebooks are used:
+On first day, the following notebooks will be used:

 * [Introduction](https://github.com/aarcher07/predictive_modeling_with_scikit_learn/blob/master/00_Introduction.ipynb)